 There are lots of fun leisure activities for wheelchair users, and although bowling might not be an obvious choice, it’s a lot more enjoyable than first meets the eye.
 While it technically qualifies as a sport, the fact that you can enjoy it solo is the main reason we didn’t include it on the list above.

-If you want to join a league and take your game to the next level, get in touch with the American Wheelchair Bowling Association.
+If you want to join a league and improve your game, contact the American Wheelchair Bowling Association.

 Pool

-Believe it or not, the fact that you’re in a wheelchair can be a plus in terms of playing pool because you’re at eye-level with the table.
-In fact, the National Wheelchair Poolplayers Association of America describes billiards as “the only sport that almost everyone can play, regardless of one’s physical ability.”
+Believe it or not, the fact that you’re in a wheelchair can be a plus in terms of playing pool because you’re at eye level with the table.
+The National Wheelchair Poolplayers Association of America describes billiards as “the only sport that almost everyone can play, regardless of one’s physical ability.”

 Give it a try and see for yourself.
 Once you master the game, you’ll be the star of every pool hall you visit!